 Appearance: In the past we have offered a striking deep green Inula oil.
 The green color comes from distillation in a copper still.
 Molecules of copper bond to molecules of essential oil giving the familiar green color.
 Unfortunately, our French distiller has retired and is no longer producing the copper distilled oil.
 This organic Spanish species was quite obviously distilled in stainless steel, not copper, hense the golden rather than green hue.
 Yes, the bluegreen oil was beautiful.
 But I can attest from personal experience that this golden oil is as effective.
 We were lucky to find it.

 WARNINGS: A close cousin of this Inula graveolens, Inula helenium, is a known strong sensitizer and skin irritant that has NO use in aromatherapy.
 The much safer Inula graveolens does not bear these warnings.
 It appears to be both non-irritating and non-sensitizing.
 However, because it lacks extensive testing, I would still avoid its use with infants, children, and the elderly, and during pregnancy and lactation.
-(For infants and children with respiratory problems, I would reach for our lovely, gentle Green Myrtle oil.)
 NOTE, Robert Tisserand says no known hazards or contraindications.
 Perhaps I am overly conservative.

 2 ml, 5 ml, 15 ml